 Yes, but more than likely, it won’t happen.
 That’s only because, as we said before, dementia is progressive.

 Although it’s possible that your loved one could have been in the middle stages of dementia for several years, once they reach the third stage of the disease, their body begins shutting down.
-There’s no coming back from that.
+At this point, the end of life is not far off.

 By the time the dementia patient has incontinence and they can’t stand, walk, or keep their head up without help, they’re already within their last two to three months of life.